Aadityaganesh/Electric_vehicles/README.md

 - **df.shape:** Returns the dimensions of the DataFrame as a tuple (number of rows, number of columns).

+- **df.columns:** This is used to check the name of columns in a dataframe.

 - **df.head():** Displays the first five rows of the DataFrame for a quick preview of the data.

 - **df.duplicated():** Returns a boolean Series indicating whether each row is a duplicate.